 As a member of the Miami Law faculty, she teaches Legal Communication and Research Skills and upper-level courses on Guantánamo legal issues and advanced writing techniques.
 She recently published a book, Small-Town GTMO, that analyzes the legality of the Guantánamo naval station and describes her experiences on the base.
 Before joining Miami Law, she taught Constitutional Law at the University of Miami and advanced legal research and writing at Florida International University College of Law.

-She is also actively involved in the community.
+Professor Frohock is also actively involved in the community.
+She has presented legal writing training webinars to the Florida Department of Children and Families.
 She helped found the Rosemary Barkett Appellate American Inn of Court, administered by the Third District Court of Appeal Historical Society, and served as an Inn officer for many years.
 She belongs to several professional organizations, including the American Bar Association, the Federal Bar Association, and the Legal Writing Institute.